RuodanL/fixation_probability/README.md

 ```
 figure_X.ipynb
 ```
-contains the code to produce fig X in the manuscript, where $X = 2, 4, 5$, and E.6.
+contains the code to produce Figure X in the manuscript, where $X = 2, 4, 5$, and E.6.
 The folder [notebooks/data/](https://github.com/RuodanL/fixation_probability/tree/main/notebooks/data) contains the numerical results based on which Figures 2, 4, 5, and E.6 are produced.

 ## Python code for running evolutionary dynamics